By Ben Rundle | Portfolio Manager at NAOS Asset Management

 “A lot of smart people think they’re way smarter than they are, and therefore they do worse than dumb people, if you ask me.
 And it’s very common to be utterly brilliant and to think you’re way smarter than you are.
 I think Warren and I have been pretty good at avoiding that one.
 We’re pretty modest.
 I know what my mental capacity is, and it’s pretty low compared to the best it could possibly be.”

-Charlie is well know for studying what he refers to as “the major disciplines” and taking the key learnings from those disciplines and applying them to the field of investing;
+Charlie is well known for studying what he refers to as “the major disciplines” and taking the key learnings from those disciplines and applying them to the field of investing;

 “I’m a big fan of knowing the big ideas in pretty much all of the major disciplines, the ones that are pretty easy to assimilate, and then using those routinely in your judgments.
 That’s just my system.
 I don’t trust the executive…I don’t believe in just constantly consulting with experts and doing things that way.
 I might do that if I were building a chemical plant or something.
 But in investment decisions, I think it’s very helpful to be pretty comfortable with the big ideas in all the disciplines.
 I think that also life’s more fun if you do that.
 What I find is that academia is not very good at the interdisciplinary stuff.
 Academia rewards a researcher who knows more and about less and less, and there are real difficulties with that approach.”